userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 `source` tells Snapcraft where to find the source code for this part.
 Whilst we're linking to a tarball file hosted on a public website, Snapcraft is also able to use source code from a version control system or a local directory.

 > ⓘ We're specifically using version 23.08.5 of KCalc released in February 2024 for this how-to.
-At the time of writing (May 2024) this is the last release to support Qt 5.
+At the time of writing, this is the latest version that supports Qt 5.

 We set `parse-info` to the location of the AppStream metadata file in our snap.
 (As a quick reminder, this file will be used by the `adopt-info` and `common-id` attributes that we covered earlier on.

 In addition to Qt 5 and the KDE Frameworks, KCalc depends on two libraries: MPFR and GMP.
 We use:
 - `build-packages` to ensure that the *development* versions of these libraries are during the build process, and
 - `stage-packages` to bundle the *run time* versions within the snap.
-The packages will be obtained from the Ubuntu *apt* repositories applicable to your chosen `base` (so, as we're using `core22`, the packages will need to be available in *Ubuntu 22.04*).
+The packages will be obtained from the Ubuntu *apt* repositories applicable to your chosen `base` (so, as we're using `core22`, the packages will need to be available in *Ubuntu 22.04 LTS*).
 We don't need to specify the Qt or KDE libraries here, as the `kde-neon` extension handles this for us.

 [The `cmake` `plugin`](/t/the-cmake-plugin/8621) tells Snapcraft that the KCalc source code should be built using the *CMake build system*.